Quantitative Medicine and Innovation in Physiologic Sciences (QUIPS) Track

 Innovation in Physiologic Sciences (IPS)

-These sessions focus on cutting edge basic science as it pertains to physiology and medicine.
-Dynamic faculty members will present and guide discussion of a cutting-edge advance in topics that the scholars cover in their medical curriculum blocks.
-These sessions may cover an article or technique or a change in thinking in the field.
-The goal is to have a dynamic interactive session on the following topics:
+These sessions focus on cutting-edge basic science as it pertains to physiology and medicine.
+Invited faculty members will present and guide discussion of their own state-of-the-art research in areas covered in the medical curriculum blocks.
+The goal is to have dynamic interactive sessions on the following topics:

 Microbiology & Immunology